 Advertisement

+These symptoms don’t always mean bone cancer.
 But if you have a lump that doesn’t go away within two weeks or you feel exhausted all the time, talk to a healthcare provider.
-They’ll check your overall health to find out what’s causing your symptoms.
+They’ll find out what’s causing your symptoms.

-Researchers don’t know the exact cause but link the condition to genetic disorders, including:
+Researchers don’t know the exact cause.
+But they link the condition to genetic disorders, including:

 Advertisement